This product is no longer in stock

 Next, you will learn the story of the Warsaw ghetto, where half a milion Jews were imprisoned.
 It`s a powerful story of starvation and death, but also of a thriving culture, fashion and love.
 You will be walking through the fighting area of the Warsaw Ghetto Uprising in 1943 – the very first act of armed resistance against the Nazis in occupied Europe – to the former deportation point, where railcars went off to death camps.

-Before the end, you will have a chance to talk to a member of the Warsaw Jewish community to learn about Jewish life today - what is going on here, what does it mean to be a Jew in Poland after Holocaust, is there anti-semitism?
+But Holocaust isn`t the end.
+You will visit one of the city`s synagogues and meet a member of the Warsaw Jewish community to learn about Jewish life today.
+You will have a unique chance to discuss and ask questions - what is going on here, what does it mean to be a Jew in Poland after Holocaust, is there anti-semitism?